andreas-kupries/aktive/doc/ref/transform_lookup_indexed.md

 Map the input image (second argument) through the LUT image provided as the first arguments and return the result.

+This operator is __strict__ in the 1st input.
+The LUT to map through is materialized and cached.

 The location of the LUT image is ignored.

-The LUT is fully materialized at construction time.

 The LUT image has to be single-row, with multiple columns and bands.